ZonComGMZ/Seestar-File-Organizer/README.md

     - Processed
       - Internally Processed

-The date comes from the date of the first .fit in the object Lights are stored in the "Lights" folder (Only .fit files are copied over) Seestar stacked photos are stored in the "Internally Processed" folder
+The date is derived from the date of the first .fit in the object folder.
+Lights are stored in the "Lights" folder (Only .fit files are copied over).

-## Features
-- Dark mode HTA interface
-- Persistent settings
-- Network copy from Seestar EMMC
-- Intelligent object-based organization
-- FITS-only Lights extraction
-- Processed JPG/MP4 separation
-- Detailed logging
-- Progress tracking
-- Safe overwrite prompts
+Seestar stacked photos are stored in the "Internally Processed" folder (Only .fit and .jpg files are copied over).

 ## Requirements
 - Windows 10 or 11